tytydraco/yessleep/out/Emma_and_Harper_are_silently_watching_as_I_type_this_If_I_stop_for_too_long_theyll_lose_control_and_kill_me_Part_1.md

 I didn’t.

-Two days later, he was killed in a holding cell by the brother of AEK’s second victim.
+Two days later, he was killed in a group holding cell by the brother of AEK’s second victim, who was being held for a DUI at the same time.
 Caved his head in against the concrete floor like a sparrow’s egg.

 One short year after that, my hybrid true-crime/memoir would hit number three on the NY Time’s Best Sellers list.
 The world had become downright obsessed with AEK, and I shamelessly capitalized on the fad.